Dave Mason Cancels Tour Due to ‘Serious Heart Condition’

-Rock & Roll Hall of Famer Dave Mason has announced his memoir, Only You Know and I Know, coming September 10, 2024.
+Mason’s memoir, Only You Know and I Know, arrived September 10, 2024.
 The book marks the first time a member of Traffic has penned a memoir, offering fans a rare glimpse into the extraordinary life and career of one of music’s unsung legends.
-He’s also added to his “Traffic Jam” 2024 tour in which he’ll share the stage for some of the performances with the Beach Boys and Jefferson Starship.
-The tour resumes May 22 with shows booked into October.
-Tickets are available here.
+He had a long run of dates in spring and summer for his “Traffic Jam” 2024 tour in which he shared the stage for some of the performances with the Beach Boys and Jefferson Starship.
+The fall leg of the tour had shows booked into October.

 From the book’s May 9 announcement: In Only You Know and I Know, Mason shares captivating tales from his remarkable rock ‘n’ roll journey, recounting the many extraordinary situations he found himself in throughout his illustrious career.
 From recording sessions with legendary acts such as the Rolling Stones on “Street Fighting Man” and Paul McCartney on the #1 single, “Listen to What the Man Said,” to his time spent in Fleetwood Mac and beyond, Mason’s memoir is a treasure trove of behind-the-scenes stories and insights.
-It’s available for pre-order in the U.S. here and in the U.K. here.
+It’s available in the U.S. here and in the U.K. here.

 Filled with never-before-seen photographs, Only You Know and I Know delves into the highs and lows of Mason’s multifaceted career with candid storytelling and vivid anecdotes.